May 5 is Cinco de Mayo, and you might be planning to eat Mexican food to celebrate.

 But a delicious Mexican meal doesn’t have to be high in fat, calories or salt, says the Academy of Nutrition and Dietetics.

 Here are some of the Academy’s tips for how to stay healthy on Cinco de Mayo:

 - Include avocados, peppers, tomatoes, mangoes or jicama in your meal.
 Dip into fresh salsa, and make a dessert with a berry or other fruit base.

 - Skip the sour cream, cheese and other high-fat fare, in favor of tortillas filled with veggies, chicken and beans.
-Look for dishes that are grilled, broiled, baked or stir-fried.
+Prepare dishes that are grilled, broiled, baked or stir-fried.

-- Don’t be afraid to ask a restaurant for substitutions.
-Skip the fried tortilla shell for a taco salad, and ask for sauces and toppings to be served on the side.
+- Skip the fried tortilla shell for a taco salad, and ask for sauces and toppings to be served on the side.
 Choose soft corn tortillas.

 - Season food with chilies, lime, cilantro and other fresh, natural flavors that don’t overpower with salt.

 - Drink alcohol in moderation on Cinco de Mayo.
 Opt for a light beer or a margarita on the rocks, and skip the salt on the rim.